 Scary Ingredients Approved By The Government

-Wet cat and dog foods are made from the most distressed meats, animals with pus bags and tumors.
+Wet cat and dog food are made from the most distressed meats, animals with pus bags and tumors.
 Even though these animals are approved by the USDA for human consumption, some, but not all, manufacturers are reluctant to use them for humans.
 Even the meats that are not visibly distressed are all being given growth and fattening hormones, antibiotics, and highly questionable feed.
 Additionally, among many scary ingredients, pet foods may legally contain euthanized cats and dogs!

-Dry cat and dog foods are just as bad, but in different ways.
+Dry cat and dog food are just as bad, but in different ways.
 Feral cats and dogs would have to be starving before they would eat the ingredients found in dry pet foods.
 Dry foods are much like breakfast cereals.
 They are cooked in a mash and then extruded through nozzles at high heat and pressure.
 This process inactivates any probiotics and makes much of the rest indigestible.
 If the ingredients originally had any nutritional value, the very process is sufficient to destroy it.
-The best thing you can say about dry pet food is that it’s “convenient”!
+About the best thing you can say about dry pet food is that it’s “convenient”!

 Catastrophic Free-Fall In Pet Health

 There is an old saying “You can pay me now, or pay me later.”
 And that’s exactly the result of many generations of domestic cats and dogs being fed commercial pet foods.
 Without healthy foods, even healthy animals will decline genetically within several litters.
 Humans typically only have one generation of offspring, animals raised for breeding can easily have 5 or more.
 Each generation inherits the weaknesses of the previous generations.
 Today, millions of kittens and puppies are predisposed to an unhealthy life.

 Parallels can be drawn between commercial pet foods and human fast foods.
 Human and animal diseases are at an all time high, G.I. disorders are varied and common.